This is an honest guide on where to stay in Dublin, Ireland, from someone that has lived in the capital for 35 years.

 Recommended hotels

-One of the best neighborhoods in Dublin for visitors looking to sample Irish beers and Irish whiskey is The Liberties.
+One of the best neighborhoods in Dublin for visitors looking to experience whiskey distilleries in Dublin is The Liberties.

 Once the heart of Dublin’s industry, it’s now a cultural hotspot that’s home to the likes of the Roe & Co Distillery and the Guinness Storehouse.

 You also have the likes of Marsh’s Library and St. Patrick’s Cathedral a short ramble away.
-Few Dublin areas are as up-and-coming as The Liberties tourism-wise.
+Few Dublin neighborhoods are as up-and-coming as The Liberties tourism-wise.

 The pros and cons to staying here